Last Updated on November 6, 2024 by Vannessa Rhoades, Three Bears Home Staging

 The color of the shutters is Sherwin William’s Sea Salt SW6204.

-What is comparable to Sherwin Williams Sea Salt?
+What is Comparable to Sherwin Williams Sea Salt in Another Brand?

 If you like Sherwin-Williams Sea Salt, be sure to only get it at a Sherwin-Williams store.
 I never, ever recommend color matching between brands.
 Differences in pigments, chemical composition, and paint viscosity between brands mean they will be different.
 You cannot color match between brands and expect to get identical results.
 But if you’re looking for something similar to Sea Salt and need to use another brand, here are a few dupes that are a pretty close match based on their spectral data: